Anacatarinapinheiro/Worten_Project-NYC_Taxi_Limousine_Commission/README.md

 # Worten - Taxi & Limousine Commission Project

 Welcome to our final project for the Data Analyst course!
-Our client, Worten, commissioned us to perform a comprehensive analysis of taxi and public transportation distribution across New York State.
+Our client, Worten, commissioned us to perform a comprehensive analysis of taxi and other transportation distribution across New York State.
 This included services like Uber, Lyft, Bolt, and others.

 ## Project Overview